Minsa'y Isang Gamu-gamo

-Minsa'y Isang Gamu-gamo (English: Once a Moth) is a 1976 Filipino protest drama film directed by Lupita Aquino-Kashiwahara with a story and screenplay by Marina Feleo-Gonzales.
+Minsa'y Isang Gamu-gamo (English: Once a Moth) is a 1976 Filipino protest drama film directed by Lupita Aquino-Kashiwahara from a story and screenplay written by Marina Feleo-Gonzales.
 It stars Nora Aunor, Jay Ilagan, Gloria Sevilla, and Perla Bautista.
 Set near Clark Air Base in Pampanga, the film depicts the lives of two families affected by the American military presence in the Philippines.

 Premiering at the 2nd Metro Manila Film Festival, the film won Best Story for Feleo-Gonzales.
-In 2018, the film was digitally restored by the ABS-CBN Film Restoration Project with a subsequent theatrical premier at the Cinema One Originals festival of that year.
+In 2018, the film was digitally restored by the ABS-CBN Film Restoration Project with a subsequent theatrical premiere at the Cinema One Originals festival of that year.

 It was the first important film to address the subject of the American military presence in the Philippines during the Bases era.
 The film ultimately argues for the closure of these facilities.

 Plot

 Set in 1969, the film tells the intertwined stories of a couple and their families, both of a lower-middle-class background, living near Clark Air Base in Pampanga.

-Corazon de la Cruz (Nora Aunor) is a nurse who plans to go to the United States as a trainee.
+Corazon de la Cruz is a nurse who plans to go to the United States as a trainee.
 She hopes to one day get a green card that would allow her to stay in the United States, gain immigrant status, and eventually bring her family there so they can lead a better life.
-Corazon's mother, Chedeng (Gloria Sevilla), and younger brother, Carlito (Eddie Villamayor), encourage her.
-However, her grandfather, Inkong Menciong (Paquito Salcedo) is critical of her plans, saying that it is a betrayal of their country.
+Corazon's mother, Chedeng, and younger brother, Carlito, encourage her.
+However, her grandfather, Inkong Menciong is critical of her plans, saying that it is a betrayal of their country.

-Meanwhile, Bonifacio Santos (Jay Ilagan) intends to join the United States Navy so that he can follow his girlfriend, Corazon, to the United States.
-His mother, Yolando (Perla Bautista), a worker in the American Base commissary, attempts to help however she can.
+Meanwhile, Bonifacio Santos intends to join the United States Navy so that he can follow his girlfriend, Corazon, to the United States.
+His mother, Yolanda, a worker in the American Base commissary, attempts to help however she can.

-The young couple's dreams begin to break down after Yolando is wrongfully accused of theft, strip-searched, and humiliated by a Filipino merchandise officer working at the Base.
+The young couple's dreams begin to break down after Yolanda is wrongfully accused of theft, strip-searched, and humiliated by a Filipino merchandise officer working at the Base.
 Bonifacio convinces his mother to file charges of "slander by deed" against the officer, and their lawyer files a letter of protest against the American base commander.
-In response, the merchandise officer, accompanied by two American service personnel, raid Yolanda's store and confiscate all of her merchandise.
+In response, the merchandise officer, accompanied by two American service personnel, raided Yolanda's store and confiscated all of her merchandise.
 The goods are eventually returned, but a case against the Base personnel for conducting the illegal raid cannot prosper due to a lack of jurisdiction.
-A disillusioned Bonifacio no longer wishes to join the American navy.
+A disillusioned Bonifacio no longer wishes to join the US Navy.